pradda-gotham/solanke-hospital/README.md

-# Medical Care Hospital Website
+# Solanke Hospital Website

-A modern, responsive website for Medical Care Hospital showcasing various medical services and specialties.
+A modern, responsive website for Solanke Hospital, under the expert care of Dr. Shekhar Solanke, showcasing various medical services and specialties.

 ## Features